top of page

 BACKGROUND + EXPERIENCE

 In 2018, Lee defeated Republican Danny Tarkanian by eight points to replace outgoing Democratic incumbent Jacky Rosen who successfully ran for U.S. Senate.
-In 2020 Lee defeated Republican challenger Daniel Rodimer, a former professional wrestler and football player named as one of the GOP’s “Young Guns Contenders” in 2020.
+In 2020 Lee defeated Republican challenger Daniel Rodimer, a former professional wrestler + football player named as one of the GOP’s “Young Guns Contenders” in 2020.
 In ‘22, Rep. Lee defeated April Becker by 4% in this Biden +7 district.

 ON THE ISSUES